THEORY OF MEMORY

-In the introduction of the first online book, The Brain and Modern Computers,The Global Cognitive Theory is a consequence of the application of the General Theory of the Conditional Evolution of Life to evolutionary psychology.
-I also comment the table of related links and I mention the most significant scientific experiments supporting both theories.
+The introduction of the first one, Brain and Modern Computers, elucidates the Global Cognitive Theory is a consequence of the application of the General Theory of Conditional Evolution of Life to evolutionary psychology.

 Moreover, it describes strategies used by the brain to improve the management of the information, like the dynamic memory or pre-established packages, and to memorize only the opposite to the logic.

-In particular, the problems of the statistical analysis on genetics and memory are due to the different types of memory, the lack of quality indicators and the effects of complementarities, owed to the interaction between the intelligence as the information manager and the cognitive ability to store the information.
+In particular, the problems of the statistical analysis on genetics and memory are due to the different types of memory, the lack of quality indicators and the effects of complementarity, owed to the interaction between the intelligence as the information manager and the cognitive ability to store the information.

 Once we have an overall view of the cognitive function of the memory, we go further and try to explain the extreme power of the language, the semantic memory, and verbal reasoning.

 Finally, we add some considerations on the genetics of the language and its evolution.